-- Create and maintain records of workplace violence hazard identification, evaluation, and correction, for a minimum of five (5) years. - Create and maintain training records for a minimum of one (1) year and include the following:
+• Create and maintain records of workplace violence hazard identification, evaluation, and correction, for a minimum of five (5) years.

-- Training dates. - Contents or a summary of the training sessions. - Names and qualifications of persons conducting the training. - Names and job titles of all persons attending the training sessions. - Maintain records of workplace violence incident logs and investigations for a minimum of five (5) years. - The records shall not contain medical information per subdivision (j) of section 56.05 of the Civil Code. - All records of workplace violence hazard identification, evaluation, and correction; training, incident logs and workplace violence incident investigations required by LC section 6401.9(f), shall be made available to Cal/OSHA upon request for examination and copying.
+- Create and maintain training records for a minimum of one (1) year and include the following: - Training dates. - Contents or a summary of the training sessions. - Names and qualifications of persons conducting the training. - Names and job titles of all persons attending the training sessions. - Maintain violent incident logs for minimum of five (5) years. - Maintain records of workplace violence incident investigations for a minimum of five (5) years. - The records shall not contain medical information per subdivision (j) of section 56.05 of the Civil Code. - All records of workplace violence hazard identification, evaluation, and correction; training, incident logs and workplace violence incident investigations required by LC section 6401.9(f), shall be made available to Cal/OSHA upon request for examination and copying.